 In a recent landmark case, Salerno Law was instructed to act on behalf of a part-time dog breeder (the Accused) who was facing charges brought by the RSPCA.
 Following lengthy and protracted criminal proceedings, the Accused (with the assistance of Salerno Law) was successful in having the seventeen (17) charges preferred by the RSPCA dismissed in the Liverpool Local Court in their entirety.
 Furthermore, the RSPCA was ordered to pay all of the legal costs incurred by the dog breeder in the defence of the proceedings.

-The criminal proceedings, which began in 2019 and spanned over three (3) calendar years, involved the seizing of twenty-six (26) dogs (including puppies from the Accused’s home by RSPCA officers).
+The criminal proceedings, which began in 2019 and spanned almost two years, involved the seizing of twenty-six (26) dogs (including puppies from the Accused’s home by RSPCA officers).
 The Accused was operating a very small, but successful dog breeding business.
 The RSPCA alleged that under the Prevention of Cruelty to Animals Act 1979 (NSW), the Accused failed to provide necessary veterinary treatment to the seized dogs.
 This was despite the Accused having records and veterinary evidence that all of the puppies had received all necessary veterinary treatment (including vaccinations and appropriate microchipping).

 The Accused denied all of the allegations, and Salerno Law were instructed to fully defend all of the charges.